briangu/memblast/examples/README.md

 ## Benchmark example

 The [benchmark/](benchmark/) directory measures update throughput for different matrix sizes.
-Start the benchmark server and client in separate terminals.
+Start the benchmark server first – it waits for a client to signal readiness before running – then start the client.
 Both scripts accept a comma separated list of sizes and the number of updates to send for each size:

 ```bash
 python examples/benchmark/benchmark_server.py --listen 0.0.0.0:7040 --sizes 128,256 --updates 1000